lazenca0126/lazenca0126/README.md

 ### Hi there 👋

-This place is for SSAFY!!
+Welcome to my place.
-I'm use this page for SSAFY.
+I'm using this page for my own.

 <!--